steffen-schumacher/godot-nested-saving-loading/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Godot Nested Saving and Loading is a small library (only 131 lines of code) which implements saving and loading with the possibility of saving nested Nodes, each with its own state.
+Godot Nested Saving and Loading is a small library (only 131 lines of code) which implements saving and loading with the possibility of saving nested Nodes, which each have their own distinct state.

 <p align="right">(<a href="#top">back to top</a>)</p>